A small sampling of our two tone wedding bands and two tone engagement rings!

 You can also mix and match style elements in order to accommodate a common motif.
 For example, our Flores Collection can be modified basically any way you desire, and is shown on our site in a huge range of styles.

-One distinct advantage with working with a designer studio is that you can vary the widths, and create custom wedding bands to match your desires.
+One distinct advantage with working with a designer studio is that you can vary the widths, and create custom two tone wedding bands to match your desires.

 Our two tone Celtic Link Wedding Ring.

-PRECIOUS METAL FOR TWO TONE WEDDING RING OPTIONS
+MIXED METAL TWO TONE WEDDING RING OPTIONS: PRECIOUS METAL

 7. And The Best Metal For A Two Tone Wedding Ring is...